Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 ICT Custodian / Risk Coordinator rates control effectiveness

-For Cyber: ICT Custodian rates existing controls from ISO 27002, NIST CSF 2.0, and CIS Controls v8 on a 0–5 scale, with bulk multi-select and duplicate detection.
+For Cyber: ICT Custodian rates existing controls from the proprietary control library on a 0–5 scale, with bulk multi-select and duplicate detection.
 For OR: Risk Coordinator rates process controls effectiveness.
 Platform calculates residual risk reduction.

 3